Gabriella439/haskell-nix/project3/README.md

 11M	/nix/store/3mkrcqjnqv5vwid4qcaf3p1i70y87096-project3-container.tar.gz
 ```

-The reason this works is due to a combination of two tricks:

-* building statically linked executables for `project3` using
-  `enableSharedLibraries = false` and `enableSharedExecutables = false`
-* Removing the `/lib`, `/share`, and `/nix-support` directories which are not
-  necessary for the container
+This works thanks to the `justStaticExecutables` utility, which statically
+links the built executable and removes other unnecessary directories from the
+built package.

 The combination of these two things significantly slims down the dependency
 tree.
 We can verify this using the handy `nix-store --query --requisites`